archibishop/Book-A-Meal/README.md

 # Getting Started
-The following instructions will enable you run this project on your git hub machine.
+The following instructions will enable you run this project on your local machine.

 # Prerequisites
 You need to have python installed on your machine.
 If not got to https://www.python.org/downloads/ to get an installer for your machine.
 You should also install pip to your machine.